 “Listen are you breathing just a little, and calling it a life?” – Mary Oliver

 CFET has continued to work to better understand how it came to be that Camden, once a prosperous city, has become so overburdened with pollution and to discover ways in which it is possible to work toward improving our air quality.
 The pandemic has only helped to make the importance of this issue more clear.
 As studies have shown , air pollution has been identified as a factor in COVID-19 mortality and so environmental justice communities already suffering from the health effects from decades of pollution from industries surrounding their neighborhoods have another reason to despair during this latest health crisis.
 In continued efforts to give community members a voice in this discussion, we connected a reporter from Grist magazine, who is working on a story about environmental justice, with a long time Camden resident for an interview about how he has been impacted by decades of industry pollution and political neglect in his community.

-On a very related note, during the past several weeks have been a series of virtual Zoom meetings and webinars, city council meetings, and phone discussions with partner organizations around the proposed Microgrid project in our neighborhood.
+On a very related note, during the past several weeks have been a series of virtual Zoom meetings and webinars, city council meetings, and phone discussions with partner organizations around a proposed project in our neighborhood.
 This project promises to make our county sewer treatment facility more resilient to power outages, and will reduce the amount of water drawn from the aquifer.
 However, the microgrid will be tied to the nearby incinerator to provide power, raising concerns that such infrastructure will increase the lifespan and financial viability of the largest industrial polluter in our region.
 This is a complicated project and although we have learned much, there are many questions remaining and we will be paying close attention during the approval process, which will be ongoing for at least the next 18 months.

 About the Grantee